VA disability is one of the most well-known benefits but it is also one of the least understood due to its complexity and the subjectivity involved.

 National Guard and Reserve service do not confer 24/7 on duty presumption so only disabling issues incurred while on drill or deployed will likely count for VA purposes.

-Once service connected, the method used to connect is irrelevant to the rating.
+Once service-connected, the method used to connect is irrelevant to the rating.
 It will be rated by the schedule of ratings in the regulations.
 The schedule of ratings also lists which disabilities are ratable.
 If you don’t fit perfectly in a rating code the VA can choose what most closely resembles your disability.
 The bad part is that the ratings are often subjective.
-One rater might rate you 50% for a disability and another 70% and it is possible that neither gets dinged for being wrong because both could be valid depending on how the evidence is interpreted.
+One rater might rate you 50% for a single disability and another rater could say 70% and it is possible that neither gets dinged for being wrong because both could be valid depending on how the evidence is interpreted.
 This is important to understand when it comes time to appeal.
 The rater is graded on how many claims are worked and completed and its accuracy and can lose their job with low production points and quality ratings.

-Ratings are generally between 0% and 100% with 10% increases but most specific ratings will have different gradients and many max out at less than 100%.
+Ratings are generally between 0% and 100% with 10% increases but most specific ratings will have different gradients and many have a maximum rating at less than 100%.
 Migraine headaches have a max rating of 50% despite the fact that they can often be 100% disabling.
 Ratings are often grouped together and treated as a single disability.
 The most obvious one is mental health disorders.
 Whether you have generalized anxiety disorder or PTSD the rating is all about symptoms and how it affects your daily life.
 You can also only be rated with a single mental health diagnosis but symptoms of all can be rolled into the rating.
 Typically issues that a person are considered to be born with (such as personality disorders) are not ratable.
 Below is the schedule of ratings for mental health, as an example.

 General Rating Formula for Mental Disorders: